 What if you could export all the data from Airbnb listings into a simple spreadsheet for you to easily navigate?

 Web scraping is the answer to the problem.

 Web Scraping and Airbnb

-A web scraper will allow you to select the specific data you would want from any Airbnb listing and scrape them in scale to build a database of listings for you.
+A web scraper will allow you to select the specific data you would want from any Airbnb listing and scrape them to build a database of listings for you.

 For our example, we will use ParseHub, a free and powerful web scraper that can easily scrape dynamic sites like Airbnb.

 Now, let’s assume that we are in the process of setting up our boutique Airbnb listing in New York City.
 As a result, we want to have a good grasp of what the listings in our neighborhood are offering.

 So, we will set up a web scraping project of Airbnb locations in New York City.